Text only news websites

 • if you combine your e-ink Kindle with the iOS Kindle app, you can load a web page and then use the iOS share screen to send it to a Kindle in 4-5 clicks.
 The way this works is the text is converted on-device, which means if you are using a site behind a paywall, provided you’ve browsed to the actual page (rather than long-pressing on a link and sharing that) it won’t be a problem and you’ll get the full text.
 Curiously, Amazon’s server then makes a request for the CSS file before sending the document, but it doesn’t request the actual contents again.
 The only irritation is this method takes 4-5 clicks each time and gets annoying if you are sending a lot at once.

-• Use pushtokindle.fivefilters.org on the desktop.
-This is nicely designed and lets you preview what you’re sending before you send it.
+• Use Reabble’s Send to Kindle, or Five Filters’ pushtokindle.fivefilters.org on the desktop.
+Both are nicely designed and let you preview/edit what you’re sending before you send it.
 Again the conversion is client side so paywalls aren’t an issue.
 It makes a nice job of including images and removing cruft from the header/footer (though a well semantically coded source site – think <article> tags etc.) makes this a lot easier.

 Kindle benefits: distraction free, front-lit rather than back lit, so more comfortable on eyes, adjustable font size (e.g. set it larger when you are tired), one-tap dictionary (which is a huge time-saver), may be more comfortable to hold than a smartphone due to a combination of overall weight / weight distribution over larger surface area / texture of the device.